lewagon/dotfiles/05-Rails/04-Rails-mister-cocktail/02-Mister-Cocktail/README.md

 ## Background & Objectives

 Now it's time to make a 3-model app!
 And you guessed it, we'll be introducing a many to many relationship (`n:n`).
 So what's the deal?
 Well, it's time to build a cocktail manager.
-We want to store our favourite cocktails, and their recipes.
+We want to store our favourite cocktails recipes.

 ## Rails app generation